 With a 1948 research paper, "A Mathematical Theory of Communication," Claude Shannon pretty much single handedly invented the idea of information.
 Before then, engineers would design logical circuits, or work to reduce noise in telephone transmission lines, on a case-by-case basis, not realizing their separate efforts could be unified under a single theory, around which an entire body of scientific work would be built.

 Shannon was the first to realize all the various systems for the transmitting intelligence — telegraphy, radio, television — had the same fundamental characteristics, no matter the sender, receiver, or content.
+And this is true not merely in the electronic realm: Shannon was among the first to realize that our genes were carriers of information.

 "Building circuits in those days was an art, with all the mess and false starting, and indefinable intuition that 'art' implies," wrote Jimmy Soni and Rob Goodman, in their 2017 biography "A Mind at Play: How Claude Shannon Invented the Information Age."
 After Shannon, "Designing circuits was no longer an exercise in intuition, it was a science of equations and shortcut rules."